-Dave: As I understand it, you recently returned from Cape Town South Africa, where you were partaking in a global leadership event.
+CPL: As I understand it, you recently returned from Cape Town South Africa, where you were partaking in a global leadership event.
 Are you thinking of extending your classes more widely, outside the world of wine?

 Lesley: On the contrary.
 Our focus is on growing the next generation of leadership in the wine industry and we study best practices around the world, and from different industries, to do so.

-Dave: And what about the mystery shopper services you mentioned?
+CPL: And what about the mystery shopper services you mentioned?
 How do those fit in?

 Lesley: Yes, I think they are just as important as the classes themselves.

 First, we make mystery shopping a part of our training.
 Students go into the field as an exercise, becoming mystery shoppers.
 The data they collect then are used to drive home lessons back in the classroom.
 It’s a great experience that reinforces what is, and is not, being done at wineries from a training perspective.

 We also offer this as a separate service.
 (And I have to pause here to credit Juli Barron, who is now Direct Marketing Manager at Opus One, for suggesting mystery shopping as a service to us while at one of her former wineries.)
 We’ve found that the more focused a winery is on raising the bar on their guest experience, the more likely it is to retain our mystery shopper service.
 WISE has 80 mystery shoppers who together have done over 5,000 mystery shops in the last few years!

 The goal of all of our mystery shopper services is to compile data that will open doors for wineries and help them increase their customer retention.
 Many times this will also lead to onsite coaching, where we help educate staff on the fundamentals of guest experience design, guest journey mapping, and customized content for wineries.